jradcliffe5/DARA/Workshops/EVN_continuum/part1/part1_initial_cal.md

 flagdata()
 ```

-* Next lets plot the location of antennas using task `plotants`.
+* Next: lets plot the location of antennas using task `plotants`.

 ```python
 # In CASA